vyperlang/vyper/docs/control-structures.rst

     def calculate(amount: uint256) -> uint256:
         return self._times_two(amount)

-Or for internal functions which are defined in imported modules, they are invoked by prefixing the name of the module to the function name:
+Or for internal functions which are defined in :ref:`imported modules <modules>`, they are invoked by prefixing the name of the module to the function name:

 .. code-block:: vyper
     import calculator_library